 The journey is divided into stages so that different content strategies can be applied.
 When a potential lead is a “Stranger” to your product and brand, you need to create content that attracts them to you.

-The content can be in the form of blogs which are helpful and resourceful to those “Strangers” so that they develop trust in your brand.
+The content can be in the form of blogs that are helpful and resourceful to those “Strangers” so that they develop trust in your brand.

 When they have visited your brand and converts to “Visitors”, you need to have content on your website that converts them to “Leads” like CTAs and Landing Pages.
 The content will a little action-oriented and will also focus on getting information from your visitors.